PrismLibrary/Prism/Documentation/Xamarin.Forms/3-NavigationService.md

 ```

 ## IConfirmNavigation
 A ViewModel can determine whether or not it can perform a navigation operation.
-When a ViewModel implements the **IConfirmNavigation** interface, the navigation process looks to see what the result of this method is.
+When a ViewModel implements the **IConfirmNavigation** or the **IConfirmNavigationAsync** interface, the navigation process looks to see what the result of this method is.
 If _true_, a navigation process can be invoked, meaning a call to `NavigationService.NavigateAsync("target")` can be made.
 If _false_, the ViewModel cannot invoke the navigation process.

 ```
 public class ContactPageViewModel : IConfirmNavigation